Follow the Evidence Wherever It Leads

 Who’s right?
 As Socrates said, let’s follow the evidence wherever it leads.

-Harvard Professor Karin Öberg, whose research on astrochemistry has been cited >21,000 times,
+Harvard astronomy professor Karin Öberg, whose research on astrochemistry has been cited over 25,000 times, converted to Catholicism in adulthood

 Origins of the Universe